ElemeFE/element/examples/docs/en-US/table.md

 ### Expandable row

 When the row content is too long and you do not want to display the horizontal scroll bar, you can use the expandable row feature.
 :::demo Activate expandable row by adding type="expand" and scoped slot.
-The template for el-table-column will be rendered as the contents of the expanded row, and you can access the same attributes as when you are usingscoped slot in custom column templates.
+The template for el-table-column will be rendered as the contents of the expanded row, and you can access the same attributes as when you are using `Scoped slot` in custom column templates.
 ```html
 <template>
   <el-table